tryandromeda/website/static/content/docs/configuration.md

-# Configuration
+---
+title: "Configuration"
+description: "Configure Andromeda for your development environment"
+section: "Getting Started"
+order: 4
+id: "configuration"
+---

 Andromeda supports comprehensive configuration through configuration files in JSON, TOML, or YAML format.
 This guide covers all available configuration options and how to use them.

 ## Configuration Files